Log in with your email address

 The organic-approved enzymes we use in our cheeses are not genetically engineered.
 Microbial enzymes are a substitute for calf rennet and serve the function of curdling the milk during the cheese-making process.

 Horizon Organic Milk with DHA Omega-3 single serve milk boxes have 32 mg of DHA per 8 oz container.
-They come in chocolate and vanilla and offer all the nutritious benefits of milk, including 8 grams of protein, vitamins A and D, and calcium, with the added benefit of DHA omega-3 to support healthy brain development.
+They come in chocolate and vanilla and offer all the nutrition of milk, including 8 grams of protein, vitamins A and D, and calcium, with DHA omega-3 to support brain health.
 These milk boxes are also shelf-stable, making them ideal for lunch boxes and families (or anyone) looking for on-the-go nutrition.

-DHA has been evaluated for more than 15 years in over 100 pre-clinical studies and in over 100 human clinical studies, 31 of which involved infants.
+DHA has been evaluated for more than 15 years in over 100 pre-clinical studies and in over 100 human clinical studies.
 In total, they create an impressive database that establishes the safety of DHA.
-A growing body of scientific research suggests that DHA helps support brain, heart and eye health throughout life, including in young children1.
-That’s why the availability of DHA supplemented foods, especially those regularly consumed by children, can make an important difference.
+A growing body of scientific research suggests that DHA helps support brain, heart and eye health.

-No, our milk is not a replacement for breastfeeding or infant formula.
+No, our milk is not a replacement for breastfeeding or infant formula and should not be used as infant formula.
 We recommend that you consult your health care provider when you are considering changing any aspect of a child’s diet.

-Omega-3s are essential polyunsaturated fatty acids found mainly in fatty fish and vegetable oils.
-Many food products claim to be a good source of Omega-3s, but not all Omega-3s are created equal.
+Omega-3s are polyunsaturated fatty acids found mainly in fatty fish and vegetable oils.
+Many food products claim to have Omega-3s, but not all Omega-3s are created equal.
 Other vegetarian sources of Omega-3 fatty acids, such as walnuts, flaxseed and vegetable oils, are actually sources of alpha-linolenic acid (ALA), not DHA.
 DHA is one of the omega-3 fatty acids.
 The body can make DHA from ALA but the process is inefficient.
-The most reliable way to ensure the body gets enough DHA is to make sure your diet includes pre-formed DHA, like the kind found in Horizon Organic Milk with DHA Omega-3 single serve milk boxes.

 There is no difference between vegetarian DHA from marine algae and DHA from a fish source.
-While many people believe that fish produce their own DHA, it’s actually the marine alga fish eat that makes them a rich source of DHA.
+While many people believe that fish produce their own DHA, it’s actually from the marine alga fish eat.

 DSM Nutritional Products (the supplier of the DHA used in Horizon Organic products) has gone directly to the source and developed a process that extracts DHA from algae, the fish's original source.
 This yields a highly purified form of DHA, life'sDHA,™ from algae grown in fermentation tanks, not from fish.
 It therefore contains no ocean-borne contaminants.